AravindhPandiyan/Parkinsons_FOG/docs/api/app/router/preprocessing_router.md

 ---------

-`process(digest: api.app.dependencies.ModelTypesModel)`
+`preprocessing(digest: api.app.dependencies.ModelTypesModel)`
-:   `process` is an API route for **preprocessing** the different options of data in for each model architecture.
+:   `preprocessing` is an API route for **preprocessing** the different options of data in for each model architecture.

     Params:
         `digest`: digest is the data received from the user, containing the type of